You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 What basic safety gear do I need for welding and grinding?

 Wear a welding helmet with the correct shade, welding gloves, flame-resistant clothing, hearing protection, and safety glasses.
-Use a respirator when grinding or working with painted metals and always have a fire extinguisher nearby.
+Use a respirator when grinding or working with painted metals and keep a fire extinguisher nearby.

 Can beginners make these jigs and use these tips?